openmason/fleet-base/README.md

-# leet-base
+# Fleet-base
 Highly opinionated base image.
 Bundles build-essential (all that required to do any build for python), git and python-dev.
+This image is also available in docker hub as openmason/fleet-base.

 # Languages
  * Python